robertdumitrescu/swp-migration-runner/README.md

 ## Overview
 The purpose of this project is to help developers that are working on old projects or projects where an ORM is not suitable (integrations with Cloud databases or ESearch caching, etc) to be able to run and see the project migrations in an easy and understandable manner.

+### What's this?
+A easy way to run migrations and visualize migrations written manually.

+### What is not:
+A proof of coding skills.
+A project that I'm commited to maintain till I get old.

 ## CLI options
 ```
 - o - Operation.